 Jen sees the food growing movement as a means to build community and personal resiliency, engagement, sharing and joy.
 It never gets old.
 Jen is mother to Owen, Farmers on 57th baby #3 (there are 6).
 When she isn’t food growing or parenting, she’s making documentary films, tap dancing, or singing in a choir.

-Karen Ageson is the CSA farmer for Farmers on 57th, market garden manager and one of the instructors for the Grow Your Own Food Course.
+Karen Ageson is the Market Garden Manager & Vegetable CSA Farmer, and is one of the instructors for the Grow Your Own Food Course.
 She enjoys working with the living soil and the plants that sustain us.
 She especially loves to share the joy of growing, being outside, and eating amazingly alive veggies with CSA members, community gardeners, volunteers, kids and the many urbanites that find themselves in the market garden on any given day (coyotes too!).
 Karen has tended the Farmers on 57th Market Garden since breaking ground in 2009.

 She has worked for the Canadian Organic Growers, International Federation of Organic Agriculture Movements, completed an organic farming internship at Fallsbrook Centre in New Brunswick, WWOOFed in Switzerland and Mexico, was a SPIN farmer in Ottawa and in 2017 graduated from the Gaia College Organic Master Gardener course.
 Karen is a Professional Agrologist with the British Columbia Institute of Agrologists and founding director of the Vancouver Urban Farming Society.